singhsourabh/Todo-App/README.md

 # Todo-App

 Description:
-web app to manage and keep track of tasks
+web app to manage and keep track of tasks ,so its a free way to organize plans.

 Usage:
 python manage.py runserver